Dr. Ryan Stewart, DO

 • Some vaginal spotting or discharge

-• Fatigue — your body is using energy to heal
+• Tiredness, because your body is working to heal

 • Constipation from anesthesia and pain medications

 The first week is about rest.
-Your only job is to let your body heal.
-Walking short distances is great — everything else can wait.
+Walking short distances is encouraged right away.
+Everything else can wait.

-Most women feel significantly better during this period:
+Most women feel noticeably better during this stretch:

-This is when most women feel ready to return to normal life:
+This is when most women feel ready to get back to their routine:

 • Return to work (desk jobs sooner, physical jobs later)

-• Light exercise can resume with surgeon approval
+• Light exercise can start with your surgeon’s approval

-Full tissue healing takes approximately 3 months.
-After this point:
+Full tissue healing takes about 3 months.
+After that:

 • Heavy lifting and high-impact exercise can resume

-I tell my patients that the 6-week mark is a turning point, but the full benefit of surgery really shows at 3 months.
-Being patient with recovery pays off — the women who follow their restrictions have the best long-term outcomes.
+I tell my patients that 6 weeks is a turning point, but the full benefit of surgery really shows at 3 months.
+In the PFDR-R registry, 93-94% of women who had prolapse surgery reported feeling “much better” or “very much better” at 2-3 years.

 ← Learn more about Pelvic Organ Prolapse